nemild/content_pass_client/README.md

 #### Outstanding issues
 ##### URL Variations
-Often on HN, URLs posted are different from that the browser navigates to.
+Often on HN, posted URLs are different from that the browser navigates to.
 Currently, we catch http -> https, and url with and without query parameters.
-In the future, we will also handle the following variations: www -> no subdomain no subdomain -> www github.com url ending in .git -> github.com url without a .git
+In the future, we will also handle the following variations:

+- www -> no subdomain
+- no subdomain -> www
+- github.com url ending in .git -> github.com url without a .git